OrencoRobotics/Common/README.md

 ## Common

 This repository holds code and information that is common to all Orenco Robotics teams.
-This includes exercies and exampels for solving various problems.
+This includes exercises, research materials, and code examples for solving various problems.